philipp-baumann/simplerspec-pedometron-article/README.md

 recommendation, I was told that spectral analysis in R is standard practice and straight forward using the famous partial least squares (PLS) regression when I started my MSc back in July 2015.
-I was given the honour of the exiting task to sample and model both soils and yam plants from 20 fields at 4 landscapes across the West African yam belt (see [here](www.yamsys.org) for details).
+I was given the honour of the exciting task to sample and model both soils and yam plants from 20 fields in 4 landscapes across the West African yam belt (see [here](www.yamsys.org) for details).
 Since I was both fascinated by R, statistics, soils, and their interplay with plants, I started my first scientific journey with the premise that I just had to deepen a